dan2972/VoxelGame/readme.md

 - Batched Font Rendering
 - Dynamic texture atlas packing/creation (resizes atlas automatically)
 - Custom 3D line renderer
-- Separation of logic and rendering timesteps

 ## Build
 This project uses VCPKG and CMake.

-To build, use the provided CMake Preset (vcpkg).
+To build, use the provided CMake Preset.
+It is highly recommended to build in release mode.

 ```bash
 cmake --preset=vcpkg-release